Fred McCrary

-Freddy Demetrius "Fred" McCrary (born September 19, 1972) is a former American football fullback who played in the NFL.
-Originally from Naples, Florida, McCrary played college football at Mississippi State and was drafted in the sixth round of the 1995 NFL Draft by the Philadelphia Eagles.
+Freddy Demetrius McCrary (born September 19, 1972) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and was selected in the sixth round of the 1995 NFL draft by the Philadelphia Eagles.
 From 1995 to 2007, McCrary played for the Eagles and five other teams, including the 2003 New England Patriots Super Bowl XXXVIII championship team that beat the Carolina Panthers.

-Early years
+Early life

-McCrary attended Naples High School in Naples, Florida and lettered in football, basketball, and track.
+McCrary attended Naples High School in Naples, Florida, and lettered in football, basketball, and track.
 As a senior, he rushed for more than 1,200 yards and was named the school's Athlete of the Year in 1991.

 College career

-McCrary attended Mississippi State University from 1991 to 1995 and played on the Mississippi State Bulldogs football team for four years as running back, with two as starter.
+McCrary attended Mississippi State University from 1991 to 1995 and played on the Bulldogs football team for four years as running back, with two as starter.
 At Mississippi State, McCrary made 32 receptions for 248 yards and 4 touchdowns and rushed 144 yards on 34 carries including one touchdown.

 Professional career

 Philadelphia Eagles (1995)

-In the 1995 NFL Draft, the Philadelphia Eagles picked McCrary in the sixth round as the 208th overall pick.
+In the 1995 NFL draft, the Philadelphia Eagles picked McCrary in the sixth round as the 208th overall pick.
 In his rookie season, McCrary started 4 of 13 games and had a 1-yard touchdown run on September 10.
 McCrary finished 1995 with six special teams tackles, 9 receptions for 60 yards, and 3 rushing attempts.
 He made a 1-yard kickoff return on October 15.
 The Eagles released McCrary on August 25, 1996, and McCrary spent the 1996 season away from football.